 More telling is this: does anyone that you want to date want to date you back?

-If not, you’re overestimating yourself, no matter what “number” you think you are.
+If not, you’re overestimating how physically attractive you are, no matter what “number” you think you are.

 Listen, we overestimate ourselves because it’s necessary.
 No one would want to wake up in the morning, thinking that she’s ugly, stupid, mean, and has bad taste in clothing, music, and décor.
 But if you look around, there are a lot of stupid, ugly, mean people with bad taste, aren’t there?